25 top facts about birds

 The amazing photo above shows two birds of prey clasping each other; neither will let go!
 Why?
 Hunger!
 Great-horned Owls, Bubo virginianus, routinely prey on hawks.
 The Red-tailed Hawk, Buteo jamaicensis, is trying to save itself but also wants to make a meal of the owl.
 They may have been hungrier than usual—when it’s frigid and snowy, prey for them can be harder to find.

 Great-horned Owls also prey on hares, rabbits, rodents, opossums, woodchucks, bats, weasels, other owls, and even skunks.
 Sometimes domestic cats, too.
-They’re pretty ferocious and sometimes kill more than they can eat, but they don’t let it go to waste—they cache the extra to eat later.
+They’re pretty ferocious and sometimes kill more than they can eat, but they don’t let the extra food go to waste—they cache the extra to eat later.

 Illustration of a bird's digestive system